What do personal guarantees mean for business borrowing?

 Just like a standard business loan, the business will need to pay it off.
 But, if this falls through, the individual will be responsible for paying up.

-Understanding the potential consequences should also form a big part of your decision making:
+Understanding the potential consequences should also form a big part of your decision-making so you can decide whether it’s worth it.

 Future uncertainty